-While different religious communities and faiths have lived together for a long time in the region, South Asia also has a history of contest and conflict between these communities for political power.
-These identities and differences became more assertive as a consequence of colonial policies.
-These tensions have been built into the nature of nationalism in the region.
+While different religious communities and faiths have lived together for a long time in the region, South Asia also has a history of contest and conflict for political power between these communities.
+The different identities and religious differences became more assertive as consequence of colonial policies.
+The resultant tensions have become built into the nature of nationalism in the region.

-On the other hand the accommodation of different national projects has been sought as part of the democratic effort.
-However, state building has led to the suppression of cultural differences.
+State building has led to the suppression of cultural differences.
 Institutional designs throughout the region reflect this by dealing with issues of diversity through strategies which include the non-recognition of diversity, de-legitimization, assimilation, accommodation, and the redefinition of the nature of diversity itself.